schellenberg/computerscience20/_sources/ConstrainedLanguage/Step3.rst

    to learn about **functions**.
 You will soon learn how to program a *workaround solution*, enabling Reeborg to turn right, although in a wasteful fashion.
 #.
-Reeborg has a compass, enabling him to determine which direction he
+Reeborg has a compass, enabling it to determine which direction it
    is facing.
-Unfortunately, yet again, the program that enables Reeborg to get the information from the compass has a bug: it only tells Reeborg if he is facing North ... or not.
+Unfortunately, yet again, the program that enables Reeborg to get the information from the compass has a bug: it only tells Reeborg if it is facing North ... or not.
 Once again, you will learn how to implement a workaround solution soon.
 #.
-Reeborg can see if a wall is in front of him, and can also turn its
+Reeborg can see if a wall is in front of it, and can also turn its
    head to the right to see if there is a wall there.
 However, a software "glitch" (which is another weasel term that software manufacturers use to avoid having to say that their product has a